evgenyneu/evgenii.com/blog/_posts/2018-08-17-two-body-problem-simulator.md

   <span>(5)</span>
 </div>

-We can now write a function that returns the derivatives of the four variables based on Eq.
-5:
+We can now write a function that returns the derivatives of the four variables:

 ```JavaScript
 // Calculate the derivatives of the system of ODEs that describe equation of motion of two bodies